ssm-lab/system-of-twinned-systems-replication-package/README.md

 ### Run analysis
 - For publication trends: execute `python .\scripts\publication_trends.py` from the root folder.
 - For the quality report: execute `python .\scripts\quality.py` from the root folder.
-- TODO: add rest of the analysis scripts
+- :heavy_exclamation_mark: TODO: add rest of the analysis scripts